Rezball

-Rezball, short for "reservation ball," which is at times also referred to as "American Indian basketball" is a style of basketball associated with Native Americans.
-It is particularly known at the high school level in the Southwestern United States, where many of the Indian reservations were created in the country.
-As rezball has continued to grow and evolve though the years, there has been an added increase in focusing on how native indigenous communities are both positively and negatively impacted by the sport of rezball, such as that of suicide rates, alcohol abuse, challenge to assimilate once outside of reservations.
+Rezball, (sometimes referred to as Rez Ball or American Indian basketball) short for reservation ball, is a style of basketball associated with Native Americans.
+It is particularly known at the high school level in the Southwestern United States.
+As rezball has grown, there has been greater attention to how native indigenous communities are both positively and negatively impacted by the sport of rezball, such as that of suicide rates, alcohol abuse, and the challenge assimilating into the culture outside of reservations.

 Description

-Rezball is transition-based basketball that forces tempo with aggressive play, quick scoring (or at least shooting) and assertive defense that looks to force turnovers through pressing or half-court traps.
+Rezball is transition-based basketball style that forces tempo with aggressive play, quick scoring (or shooting), and an assertive defense that looks to force turnovers through pressing or half-court traps.
 There are slight variations from program to program.

 Many Native Americans learned how to play basketball while they were held in boarding schools by the Bureau of Indian Affairs (BIA).
-In order to make it their own they incorporated relentless running, quick passing, and quick scoring; this led to the creation of rezball.
-With the creation of rezball there was not only a new found source of competition formed but it also helps bring communities together and helps one another overcome strife while on reservation land.
+They incorporated running, quick passing and fast scoring to create the modern style of rezball.
+Rezball provided an opportunity for competition among Native Americans in reservations, as well as helping bring Native American communities together by helping them overcome strife while on reservations.

-Origins of Rezball
+Origins

-Native Americans were known to have played a sport that was similar to that of basketball, but were not properly introduced to the sport until they were placed in boarding schools by the BIA.
-The introduction date is marked as having taken place in the late 18th-century early 19th century.
+Native Americans were known to have played a sport similar to basketball, but they did not learn standard US game until they were placed in boarding schools by the BIA in the late 18th century or early 19th century.

-Importance of Rezball Within the Native Indigenous Community
+Importance for Native American communities

 Rezball plays a major role in Native American culture.
-It is a sport that passes down through generations, adding pressure to current players who often carry the unfulfilled aspirations of relatives.
-For most Native Americans, rezball/basketball in high school is the furthest they are able to go with competing in the sport in the amateur level, most don't try to competitively play the sport past their high school years.
+For most Native Americans, rezball/basketball in high school is the furthest they are able to go with competing in the sport at the amateur level, as most don't try to competitively play the sport past their high school years.
 For those who are able to continue to pursue playing the sport, many challenges are presented to them, such as that of getting used to life outside of the reservation and other social challenges such as turning to alcohol abuse.